jguamie/system-design/notes/replication.md

 ## Leaderless Replication
 In leaderless replication, clients send each write to multiple nodes.
 Clients read from multiple nodes in parallel and if a discrepancy is detected, it will correct the nodes with stale data.
 This mode was popularized by Amazon Dynamo--Riak and Cassandra are database systems inspired by Dynamo.
 ### Read Repair
-When a client detects discrepencies in reads from multiple nodes, it writes the up-to-date data to the replica with the stale data.
+When a client detects discrepancies in reads from multiple nodes, it writes the up-to-date data to the replica with the stale data.
 Version numbers are used to determine which data is newer.  <br />
 <img src="https://github.com/jguamie/system-design/blob/master/images/replication-10.png" align="middle" width="70%">
 ### Anti-Entropy Process
 Systems have a background process that periodically checks for differences between replicas and resolve them accordingly.